395t/review-assignments/_summaries/smith2017super-convergence_1.md

 In addition, accuracy from super-convergence was greater for shallower architectures and while using larger batch sizes.
 <img src="./smith2017super-convergence_e.png" width="80%">

 Super-convergence was also achieved using wider Resnets, and on the MNIST and imagenet datasets, accuracy increases dramatically sooner using the "1cycle" learning rate schedule which had a min learning rate of 0.1 and a max of 1.0.
+The "1cycle" is a modification of cyclical learning rate policy in which one cycle, that is smaller than the total number of iterations/epochs, is always used and the learning rate descreases less from it's initial learning rate.
+Using this ciruclar learning rate in particular greatly showed super-convergence.

 * What interesting variants are explored?